freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 - Use `touch file_name` to create a file
 - Type `touch README.md` into the terminal and press enter
+- Don't try to create the file with another method
 - Make sure you are in your `sql_reference` repo folder
 - Enter `cd ~/project/sql_reference` to go to the folder if you aren't there